zilverline/mt940/README.md

 With the file name as argument:

-    file_name = '/Users/dovadi/Downloads/ing.940'
+    file_name = '~/Downloads/ing.940'

-    @transactions = MT940::Base.transactions(file_name)
+    @parse_result = MT940::Base.parse_mt940(file_name)

 or with the file itself:

-    file_name = '/Users/dovadi/Downloads/ing.940'
+    file_name = '~/Downloads/ing.940'

     file = File.open(file_name)

-    @transactions = MT940::Base.transactions(file)
+    @parse_result = MT940::Base.parse_mt940(file)

+after parsing:

+    @parse_result.each do |accountnumber, info|
+      puts "Opening balance for #{accountnumber} per #{info.opening_date} is #{info.opening_balance}" info.transactions.each do |transaction|
+        # do something with transaction
+      end
+      puts "Closing balance for #{accountnumber} per #{info.closing_date} is #{info.closing_balance}" end

+* Independent of the bank

+  - a parse_result consists of:

+    - a map with account numbers as key and a Struct as value
+    - the struct contains an opening date and balance, a closing date and balance and the transactions for that account number

-* Independent of the bank, a transaction always consists of:
+  - a transaction always consists of:

     - accountnumber
     - bank (for example Ing, Rabobank or Unknown)
     - date
     - amount (which is negative in case of a withdrawal)
     - description
     - contra account

 * With the Rabobank its owner is extracted as well.